-The auditors, Greenback Alan LLP, have indicated their willingness to continue in office and a resolution concerning their re-appointment will be proposed at a meeting of the Board of Directors.
+The auditors, Greenback Alan LLP, have indicated their willingness to continue in office and are deemed to be re-appointed under section 487 of the Companies Act 2006.

-Statement of Directors' responsibility
+Statement of Directors' responsibilities

 The Directors are responsible for preparing the annual report and the financial statements in accordance with applicable law and regulations.